alexhuginn/chuck-norris-jokes/README.md

 Great app for getting funny jokes about Chuck Norris.<br />

 Abilities:
-* Get a random joke
+* Get a random joke<br />
-* Get a random joke within a chosen category
+* Get a random joke within a chosen category<br />
 * Search jokes by text<br />

-Also, you can save liked jokes and find them in the special section.
+Also, you can save liked jokes and find them in the special section.<br />
 Don't worry, favorite jokes will be saved in local storage.<br />

 ### Project is made by using API